hal-platform/hal-agent/README.md

 Command          | Description
 ---------------- | ----------
-`build:deploy`   | Deploy an application that was previously built.
-`builds:list`    | List all existing builds.
+`push:create`    | Create a push job for an application based on a build and deployment `push:push`      | Push a built application to a server `build:list`     | List all existing builds.
-`builds:remove`  | Remove an existing build.
+`build:remove`   | Remove archive for a build.
-`builds:package` | Package an existing build for use elsewhere.
+`build:package`  | Package an existing build for use elsewhere.